-This article is strictly rating Montreal Expos, which means no Washington Nationals.
-The Expos had a star crossed-history which saw them in 1981 barely miss out on a World Series.
-Then maybe even worse was the strike of 1994, which ended a season when many people thought the Expos had possibly the best team in baseball.
+This article strictly rates Montreal Expos, which means there are no Washington Nationals.
+The Expos had a star-crossed history that saw them barely miss out on a World Series in 1981.
+Maybe even worse was the strike of 1994, which ended a season when many people thought the Expos had possibly the best team in baseball.

-Martinez was a 3-Time all-star in Montreal and led the Major Leagues in ERA in 1991; that same year, he threw a perfect game.
+Martinez was a 3-time all-star in Montreal and led the Major Leagues in ERA in 1991; that same year, he threw a perfect game.
+Martinez was an innings eater who went on to have a long and outstanding career.

-Wallach spent more than a decade in an Expos uniform and was named to the NL All-Star team 5-times, winning 3 Gold Glove awards and 2-Silver Slugger awards.
+Wallach spent over a decade in an Expos uniform and was named to the NL All-Star team five times, winning three Gold Glove awards and two Silver Slugger awards.
+He was an underrated player who never got the credit he deserved.

 The following year, he played 160 games with 156 hits, 98 runs, 30 home runs (career highs) while batting .274 with a .394 OBP and a .891 OPS.
 He had 112 walks and 93 strikeouts, both career highs.
 He played 160 games in right field, having 145 complete games in 156 games (a career-high) started for a total of 1,374.2 innings.
 He had 308 putouts, 14 assists, five errors, four double plays and a .985 fielding percentage.
 He was named to the All-Star Game for the fourth straight year, having a pinch-hit appearance in the third inning, going 0-for-1.